 In modern society, digital security is of the utmost importance.
 We live a significant portion of our lives online and through electronics, and it’s important that we protect our information while doing so.
 However, digital security doesn’t just mean choosing complex passwords, encrypting communications, and so forth.

-In some cases, it also means learning about the ways in which scammers and criminals might try to take advantage of you online (usually for the purposes of stealing from you).
+In some cases, it also means learning about the ways in which scammers and criminals might try to take advantage of you online (usually for the purpose of stealing from you).

-Since the beginning of the Internet different scams existed and once users get aware they don’t fall for such scams, but the artist behind scams come up with new ideas with a new type of scam every time.
+Since the beginning of the Internet, different scams have existed, and once users get aware, they don’t fall for such scams, but the artist behind scams comes up with new ideas with a new type of scam every time.

-You cannot stop these scammers all alone but you have to be aware of the scams which are circulating on the Internet in the recent time.
+You cannot stop these scammers all alone, but you have to be aware of the scams which are circulating on the Internet in recent times.

-Below is the list of common and major Internet Scams you should be aware of before paying any money to the suspicious website.
+Below is the list of common and major Internet Scams you should be aware of before paying any money to a suspicious website.